-The manufacturer claims that this pillow helps to relieve headaches, neck spasms, and tension.
+The manufacturer claims that this pillow helps relieve headaches, neck spasms, and tension.

-They also claim that this pillow is suitable for back and side sleepers.
+It also claims that this pillow is suitable for back and side sleepers.

-- Back sleepers should initially use the thinner edge and progress to using the thicker edge of the pillow.
+Back sleepers, on the other hand, should initially use the thinner edge and progress to using the pillow’s thicker edge.

 According to the company, it may take several weeks for the body to adjust to the pillow.
 To begin with, a person should alternate between using this pillow and their current pillow.